kevinhillinger/azureadb2c-aspnetcore-sample/README.md

     }),
 ```

-## 3. Create the keys and applications for the Identity Experience Framework
+## 3. Create the keys and application registrations for the Identity Experience Framework

 The encryption and signing keys plus the application registrations are needed to get custom policies working.